Medicare and Continuing Care

 Who Is Eligible?

-All people with Part A and/or Part B who meet all of the following conditions are covered.
+All people with Part A and/or Part B who meet all of these conditions are covered:

-- These services are covered only when the services to be provided are specific, safe and an effective treatment for a patient's condition.
-The amount, frequency and time period of the services needs to be reasonable, and they need to be complex or ones that only qualified therapists can do safely and effectively.
+- Physical therapy, speech-language pathology, or continued occupational therapy services.
+These services are covered only when the services are specific, safe and an effective treatment for your condition.
+The amount, frequency and time period of the services needs to be reasonable, and they need to be complex or only qualified therapists can do them safely and effectively.
+To be eligible, either: 1) your condition must be expected to improve in a reasonable and generally-predictable period of time, or 2) you need a skilled therapist to safely and effectively make a maintenance program for your condition, or 3) you need a skilled therapist to safely and effectively do maintenance therapy for your condition.

-- A patient is not eligible for the home health benefit if more than part-time or "intermittent" skilled nursing care is needed.
+You're not eligible for the home health benefit if you need more than part-time or "intermittent" skilled nursing care.

 Before you start getting your home health care, the home health agency should tell you how much Medicare will pay.
 The agency should also tell you if any items or services they give you aren't covered by Medicare, and how much you'll have to pay for them.
 This should be explained by both talking with you and in writing.
 The home health agency should give you a notice called the "Home Health Advance Beneficiary Notice" (HHABN) before giving you services and supplies that Medicare doesn't cover.